Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes and Love numbers: Nekrasov formulae

-where the chiral correlation function has to be understood as a conformal block (without any DOZZ factors) with the irregular state given by the expansion (\ref{irregular_state}), and $\mathcal{Z}^{\mathrm{inst}}$ is the Nekrasov instanton partition function of $\mathcal{N}=2$ $SU(2)$ gauge theory with three hypermultiplets.
+where $\mathcal{Z}^{\mathrm{inst}}$ is the Nekrasov instanton partition function of $\mathcal{N}=2$ $SU(2)$ gauge theory with three hypermultiplets.
 The Nekrasov partition function contains a fundamental mass scale $\hbar = \sqrt{\epsilon_1\epsilon_2}$ which sets the units in which everything is measured.
 The mapping of parameters between CFT and gauge theory is then

 The factors of $i\hbar$ in $\Lambda$ and $m_3$ do not appear in \cite{Marshakov_2009} where the irregular state is defined because they drop terms of the form $\sqrt{-\epsilon_1\epsilon_2}$.